 How do I petition?

-You will be notified via your University email address when a decision is reached.
+You will be notified via your University email account when a decision is reached.
 Typically, you can expect a response in about two weeks during the academic year, sometimes longer in the summer.
 If your petition is for a registration change and is approved, SSSC will send it to One Stop for processing.

 Completed petitions typically include:

 - Academic Policy Petition form (electronic or PDF).
 Note: The electronic form will prompt you to provide necessary information as part of the submission process.

 - Personal statement detailing extenuating circumstances.
 If requesting a late (during the term but after the deadline) or retroactive (after the last day of instruction before finals) registration change, you must explain why you were not able to take action by the deadline.

 - Copies of legal documents